 Located just west of St. Petersburg and Tampa, Indian Shores, Florida is a popular tourist spot as there is no shortage of things to do, and the weather is always incredible.
 Are you planning to visit Indian Shores for a vacation or to start looking for a vacation home?
 The list of six activities below is a good starting point to enjoying this oceanside town, whether you’re in the area for a summer getaway or interested in making this a more permanent living destination.
-From prime fishing to family-friendly activities, here’s how to have fun in Indian Shores.
+From prime fishing to family-friendly activities, here are some of the favorite things to do in Indian Shores.

 Check out Seaside Seabird Sanctuary